Singularities on Fano fibrations and beyond

-Shokurov conjecture is proved in Birkar [\ref{B-sing-fano-fib}] assuming $(F,\Supp B|_F)$ belongs to a fixed bounded family where $F$ is a general fibre of $f$.
-In particular, this can be applied when in the conjecture the coefficients of $B$ are bounded away from zero because in this case, by the BAB [\ref{B-BAB}, Theorem 1.1], $(F,\Supp B|_F)$ belongs to a bounded family.
-Although this is very useful in many situations but to utilise the full power of the conjecture we need to work with arbitrary boundary coefficients.
-But then the difficulties we face are of an entirely different magnitude.
+Shokurov conjecture was proved in Birkar [\ref{B-sing-fano-fib}] assuming $(F,\Supp B|_F)$ belongs to a fixed bounded family where $F$ is a general fibre of $f$.
+In particular, we can deduce that Shokurov conjecture holds when the coefficients of $B$ are bounded away from zero because in this case, by the BAB [\ref{B-BAB}, Theorem 1.1], $(F,\Supp B|_F)$ belongs to a bounded family.
+This is very useful in many situations, but to utilise the full power of the conjecture we need to work with arbitrary boundary coefficients.
+But then the difficulties we face are of an entirely different magnitude and we have to use a completely different approach to solve the problem.
 The issue here is not simply a combinatorial difficulty with the coefficients but instead it is a geometric problem and solving it requires a deeper understanding of fibrations and their singularities.

 One of the main results of this paper is a proof of Shokurov conjecture (see \ref{t-mc-sh-conj}).
-As meniotned above, this implies M$^{\rm c}$Kernan conjecture and boundedness of multiplicities of the fibres over codimension one points (see \ref{cor-mult-fib}).
-It also implies another conjecture of Shokurov on boundedness of klt complements for Fano fibrations when the base is a curve (see \ref{cor-klt-comp}).
+As mentioned above, this implies M$^{\rm c}$Kernan conjecture (see \ref{cor-mckernan-conj}) and boundedness of multiplicities of fibres over codimension one points (see \ref{cor-mult-fib}).
+It also implies another conjecture of Shokurov on boundedness of klt complements for Fano fibrations over curves (see \ref{cor-klt-comp}).